qaisarafridi/Company-Infrastructure-Penetration-Testing-Checklist/README.md

     - [ ]  Gathering Breached Credentials
     - [ ]  Performing Port Scan on IPs
     - [ ]  Using Shodan on Public Facing IPs

+Internal Infrastructure
+    - [ ] Using Responder in Analyze Mode
+    - [ ] Using Wireshark for monitoring Network Traffic
+    - [ ] Performing Netowrk Range Scan